 - Fewer professional responsibilities

 Hawaii and California are the number one travel nurse assignment requests, and the wait time can be longer for desirable locations.

-Hawaii and California have low turnover rates, but with increasing demand for healthcare, there are frequent staff shortages.
+Hawaii and California have low turnover rates, but with the increasing demand for healthcare, there are frequent staff shortages.
 Travel nurses are able to fill these voids.

 If you’re flexible, you’ll increase your chances of landing a travel assignment.
-For example, if you’re set on traveling to California, consider a suburban hospital versus a large inner city hospital.
+For example, if you’re set on traveling to California, consider a suburban hospital versus a large inner-city hospital.

 Travel nurses also enjoy the job security of knowing there are assignments waiting across the U.S. when their current position ends.

 Lower Cost of Living

 Some leading travel nurse companies offer free private housing to their travel nurses.
 Taking a travel assignment means that many common living expenses are eliminated or decreased.
 Some companies even cover utilities and furniture.
 It’s important to discuss these options with a company representative.